jrnn/wackpackr/docs/testing.md

 Regrettably I did not have time to look up good benchmark data, but based on a couple of quick sources ([1](https://tukaani.org/lzma/benchmarks.html), [2](https://bbengfort.github.io/observations/2017/06/07/compression-benchmarks.html)), the following tentative observations can be made:
+- Throughput
   - The more recent of the two benchmarks suggests that, on a fairly "normal" laptop (Macbook Pro), commercial bzip2 and gzip applications compress at 10—15MB/s, and decompress at 30—120MB/s.
   - If these data points are reliable, then my implementations are not as shoddy as I expected in compression speed.
-Huffman and LZW can operate at comparable figures.
+Huffman and LZW achieve comparable figures.
 My decompression speeds, though, are clearly lacking.
 Only LZSS can do more than 30MB/s.
+  - Then again, **I have no idea whether this is a representative benchmark or not**.
+- Compression rate
-- The benchmarks suggest that bzip2 and gzip routinely reach 25—33% compression rates with "real" data (e.g. the mishmash of files that come with a Linux distro), and even go way below 20% with textual data.
+  - The benchmarks suggest that bzip2 and gzip routinely reach 25—33% rates with "real" data (a mishmash of all kinds of files), and even go way below 20% with textual data.
   - My implementations rarely come even close to these numbers.
 But this is hardly a surprise.
-Also, the underlying techniques are not the same: bzip2 apparently is based on Burrows–Wheeler, and gzip is based on DEFLATE (which, to oversimplify, is LZSS + Huffman with a whole lot of optimisations).